AzuraCast/azuracast.com/docs/install.md

 ## Installing on DigitalOcean

 Our friends at DigitalOcean offer fast, affordable, scalable hosting that is perfect for services like AzuraCast.
-Thanks to their support for custom intstallation metadata, you can spin up a new droplet and have a running AzuraCast instance without ever needing to leave your browser.
+Thanks to their support for custom installation metadata, you can spin up a new droplet and have a running AzuraCast instance without leaving your browser.
 Check out our [detailed DigitalOcean installation guide](/install_do.html) for instructions.

 ## Post-Installation Setup